Premlak/Perlin-Noise-Flow-Background/README.md

 Perlin Noise Flow Background Using p5.js
 ## Features

-- You can also add Content to '<body>' tag
+- You can also add Content to 'body' tag

 ## Documentation